Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Filtered -algebras

-\begin{defi} A \textit{filtered operad} $(\Oo,W)$ is an operad in $\ch{\Ff R}$.
+\begin{definition} A \textit{filtered operad} $(\Oo,W)$ is an operad in $\ch{\Ff R}$.
 Alternatively, it is given by an operad $\Oo$ in $\ch{R}$ together with a filtration $W$ on each cochain complex $\Oo(n)$ in such a way that its structure morphisms